MurdoMaclachlan/ToR-Repost-Collection/generic/which_button/which_button.md

 ---

-[*Image of two red buttons on white slabs; both on a light blue panel, and the background is a darker blue.
-The buttons have the text below.*]
+[*Meme of where a superhero has to choose between two conflicting choices by pressing a button: Image of two red buttons on white slabs; both on a light blue panel, and the background is a darker blue.
+The buttons have the text below.
+There is a white gloved hand that is hovering in middle of both buttons*]

 {{REPLACE ME}}